-If you look closer at the "Standard Network Traffic Processing" (Pic.
-1), you’ll notice the red circles with letters next to them indicate the inefficiencies.
-These inefficiencies do take CPU time and reduce performance of the whole computer, not only its networking subsystem.
-Here is their description and their impact on performance:(A) and (C) Kernel-mode to user-mode transition.
+On the above diagram, red circles with letters indicate inefficiencies the other frameworks are suffering from.
+Those inefficiencies waste CPU time and reduce performance of the whole computer, not only its networking subsystem.
+Their impact on performance can be summarized as follows:(A) and (C) Kernel-mode to user-mode transition.